Diagnosis of infection with Cryptococcus species

 If this screen is positive, the antigen titer will be performed at an additional charge.

 Cryptococcosis is an invasive fungal infection caused by Cryptococcus neoformans or Cryptococcus gattii.
 C neoformans has been isolated from several sites in nature, particularly weathered pigeon droppings.
-C gattii was previously associated with tropical and subtropical regions only; however, more recently this organism has also been found to be endemic in British Columbia, along the Pacific Northwest, and in the Southeastern United States.
+C gattii was previously associated with tropical and subtropical regions only; however, more recently this organism has also been found to be endemic in British Columbia, along the Pacific Northwest, and in the Southeastern US.

 Infection is usually acquired via the pulmonary route.
 Patients are often unaware of any exposure history.
 Approximately half of the patients with symptomatic disease have a predisposing immunosuppressive condition such as AIDS, steroid therapy, lymphoma, or sarcoidosis.
 Symptoms may include fever, headache, dizziness, ataxia, somnolence, and cough.
 While the majority of C neoformans infections occur in immunocompromised patient populations, C gattii has a higher predilection for infection of healthy individuals.